yzhao062/pyod/README.rst

 Quick Start for Outlier Detection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+`An Awesome Tutorial to Learn Outlier Detection in Python using PyOD Library <https://www.analyticsvidhya.com/blog/2019/02/outlier-detection-python-pyod/>`_ is also available on **Analytics Vidhya**.

-See **examples directory** for more demos. `"examples/knn_example.py" <https://github.com/yzhao062/pyod/blob/master/examples/knn_example.py>`_ demonstrates the basic APIs of PyOD using kNN detector. **It is noted the APIs for other detectors are similar**.
+See **examples directory** for more demos. `"examples/knn_example.py" <https://github.com/yzhao062/pyod/blob/master/examples/knn_example.py>`_ demonstrates the basic APIs of PyOD using kNN detector. **It is noted the APIs for other algorithms are similar**.

-More detailed instruction of running examples can be found `examples. <https://github.com/yzhao062/pyod/blob/master/examples>`_
+More detailed instruction of running examples can be found at `examples. <https://github.com/yzhao062/pyod/blob/master/examples>`_

 #.
 Initialize a kNN detector, fit the model, and make the prediction.